sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 34.
 Rise/Fall Measurement Tool**_

 After clicking Ok, a rise/fall measurement box will appear on the waveform.
-You can drag the rise/fall measurement box along the Vout waveform to get the rising and falling delay times.
+You can drag the rise/fall measurement box along the VOUT waveform to get the rising and falling delay times.
 Notice that when the rise/fall measurement box shows a rising red curve the tool is measuring rising delay time from 10% of the signal to 90% of the signal.
 Also when the rise/fall measurement box shows a falling green curve the tool is measuring the falling delay time from 90% of the signal to 10% of the signal.
-See figure 35 for reference, it shows two measurement boxes and zooms in on Vout.
+See figure 35 for reference, it shows two measurement boxes and zooms in on VOUT.

 ![fig35](images/fig35.png)